 These help desks may only provide you with the ability to logon to learn.rrc.ca (LEARN).
 If you are experiencing problems beyond logging into your account, please contact the LEARN support team by e-mail at firstname.lastname@example.org.

 Help section.
-You are always welcome to come to one of the Library helpdesk locations for face-to-face support.
+You are always welcome to come to one of the Library helpdesk locations for in person support.
 Please note: MACs are not supported (refer to this page).

 Other Libraries should be able to query our collection through Z39.50 at: